mmcclatchy/triply/FrontBackWorkflow.md

 ## Creating a Car

-- Necessary info for signup
+- Necessary info for signup                 `backtick not nullable values`

   - userId
   - apiId